Sweatr

 The method:

-- Note exactly how much you drink during your session
+2. Note exactly how much you drink during the session

 Do this across several sessions in different conditions.
-Your sweat rate in winter will be meaningfully different from your sweat rate on a warm race day — and your race plan should account for the conditions you'll actually be running in.
+Your sweat rate in winter will be meaningfully different from your sweat rate on a warm race day — and your race plan should reflect the conditions you'll actually be running in.

 What sweat composition tells you

 Sweat isn't pure water.
 It contains electrolytes — primarily sodium, but also potassium, magnesium, and chloride.
-The concentration varies between athletes: some people are "salty sweaters" who lose large amounts of sodium per litre, others lose relatively little.
+Concentration varies: some people are "salty sweaters" who lose large amounts of sodium per litre, others lose relatively little.

-You can identify high sodium loss by the white residue left on your skin and kit after a long session.
+White residue on your skin and kit after a long session indicates high sodium loss.
 If you're regularly cramping, sodium depletion is a likely contributor — even if you're drinking enough fluid.

 Putting it together for race day

 On a warm day, your sweat rate will be higher than in training.
-On a cold day, it may be lower — but your fluid needs don't disappear entirely.
-A plan built around your data and the specific conditions will serve you far better than a generic target.
+On a cold day, it may be lower — but fluid needs don't disappear entirely.

 Sweatr calculates your race-day fluid needs from your actual sweat rate data, your wearable activity metrics, and the predicted race conditions — and builds your plan around the aid stations on your specific course.
 The number it gives you isn't an average.
 It's yours.